Like us on Facebook!

 “America has been a land of great beauty and triumph, and a beacon of freedom to the world.
 We have had our own failings as Americans enslaved our fellow man, banished the Native people to reservations, interned Japanese American’s during World War ll, and for a time denied our sisters and brothers the right to vote, yet we have forgiven each other and we can heal those wounds, showcasing to the world forgiveness, faith, hope and love, through music, art and education, having overcome powerfully as one people under God.”

-As images of the Native people, Chinese miners, pioneer families, cowboys/rancheros, loggers, soldiers, civil rights leaders, from presidents to prisoners of war emerge on the screen, the theme song begs the question, will we make a difference?
+As images of the Native people, Chinese miners, pioneer families, cowboys/rancheros, loggers, soldiers, and civil rights leaders from presidents to prisoners of war emerge on the screen, the theme song begs the question, will we make a difference?
 “In the stillness we breathe the air that they breathed, we stand on this dust that moved under their feet, on this mountain of dreams where we follow their lead will we be remembered?
 Will we leave a legacy?”
 Christina and her cast of diverse singer/songwriter/educators and recording artists hope to do just that.
-They welcome other musical artists to join them each summer at “Oh Oregon Frontier Park,” a riverfront park, swimming hole and resort where the lessons in “Romancing the West” come to life in summer and family camps, concert and events.
-To learn more about how you can become involved visit www.frontierpark.org, www.romancingthewest.org and www.SongsoftheAmericanWest.com.
+“Romancing the West” sponsors summer camps in the beautiful Applegate Valley in southern Oregon.
+For more information, visit www.romancingthewest.org.